 This vegan cherry pie filling is my all time favorite.
 You can even make the pie filling just as a dessert or a topping for vegan cheesecake!

-Transfer the cherry pie filling to a bowl, and allow the cherries to cool for at least 2-3 hours, but preferably overnight.
+Transfer the cherry pie filling to a bowl, and allow the cherries to cool for at least 30 minutes to 1 hour.

 Flaky, “buttery,” perfect vegan pie crust

 Then we have the pie crust.
 This is my all time favorite, non-vegan approved BEST vegan pie crust recipe, that we’ll make into a lattice crust (more on that below!).
 And to be honest, it’s even simpler than a regular pie dough.
 So forget store bought or making the conventional all together!

 This vegan pie crust consists of flour, vegan butter, arrowroot starch or cornstarch, a hint of maple syrup, and ice cold water.
 Trust me, it is MAGIC.
 Most of these ingredients you’re probably familiar with, but if you’re a first time butter user, then know that I strongly recommend Flora Plant Butter.
 Honestly, the consistency is so similar to regular butter, as is the taste, and it makes for the BEST vegan pie crust.
 Every person that doesn’t strictly eat dairy free or vegan and has tried this crust has also shared the same sentiments!

 Now, we aren’t going to par-bake the crust for this vegan cherry pie, but we’ll get into that in the next sections.
 It actually makes the process easier!

 If this is your first time making pie dough, or a vegan one (because it’s just slightly different since this pie dough is eggless), let’s go over the basics: